dellow/Web-Framework/README.md

 * Fixed Modernizr library.
 * Helpers.log now checks if message is an array or object and outputs accordingly.
 * Upgraded deprecated `css-sprite` package to `spritey`.
+* Added better separation in base files.
+* Consolidated form partials into one.
+* Improved font sizing and spacing.
+* Added new slide in mobile menu.
+Updated layout help file to reflect.

 __2.0.0__:
 * Bugfix: PSI task created a null file if URL didn't contain a protocol.